-Difference in percent (percentage points).
+Difference in per cent (percentage points).

-As we see from table 9 above, KLP has a solvency capital coverage of 349 percent at 31.12.2017 without the use of volatility adjustment but with the use of the transitional rules for the technical provisions.
-KLP has a solvency capital coverage of 352 percent at 31.12.2017 with the use of volatility adjustment and with the use of the transitional rules for the technical provisions.
-Use of the volatility adjustment gives a 4-percentage point increase in solvency capital coverage.
+As Table 9 above shows, KLP has a solvency capital coverage of 297 per cent without the use of volatility adjustment and a solvency capital coverage of 314 per cent with the use of volatility adjustment at 31.12.2018.
+Use of the volatility adjustment gives a 17 percentage point increase in solvency capital coverage.
+Both calculations include the use of transitional rules for the technical provisions.